astre471/astre471.github.io/_pages/index.md

 -->

-## June 13 2026: **CANCELED** :x:
+## June 20 2026: **CANCELED** :x:

-Launch is CANCELED due to field conditions.
-We'll try again with the rain date of next Saturday June 20!
+Launch is CANCELED due to weather, with a high chance of rain, winds, and lightning ⚡.
+We'll try again next month!

 <!-- with the rain date on May 30!